Employee Rights No Fees Unless We Win

 North Hollywood, California

-Despite its name, North Hollywood, which is located in the eastern San Fernando Valley, is not really very close to Hollywood itself.
-There is a mountain range – specifically the Santa Monica Mountains – separating the two areas, not to mention North Hollywood’s neighboring communities to the south and southeast, Studio City, Valley Village, and Toluca Lake.
+North Hollywood, California is a community within the city of Los Angeles.
+Despite its name, North Hollywood, which is in the eastern San Fernando Valley, is not adjacent to Hollywood.
+There is a mountain range – specifically, the Santa Monica Mountains – separating the two areas, not to mention North Hollywood’s neighboring communities to the south and southeast: Studio City, Valley Village, Universal City, and Toluca Lake.
 To the southwest is the neighborhood of Sherman Oaks.Business and Jobs

 At the northeast corner of North Hollywood is the 555-acre Hollywood Burbank Airport.
 Hollywood Burbank Airport accommodates about 3.7 million passengers and about 107 million pounds of cargo annually.
 The Burbank-Glendale-Pasadena Airport Authority, a government agency created under a joint powers agreement of the three named municipalities, owns and operates Hollywood Burbank Airport.
 Also nearby is Whiteman Airport, a general aviation airport owned and operated by the County of Los Angeles.
 A third area airport, Van Nuys Airport, one of the world’s busiest general aviation airports, is owned by Los Angeles World Airports.

 Universal City North Hollywood Chamber of Commerce promotes the thousands of large and small businesses that comprise the area’s business community.

 The area surrounding the North Hollywood station of the Los Angeles County Metropolitan Transportation Authority (Metro) B (Red) Line North Hollywood Station has been transformed into a hub of social and economic activity.
 At the same location is the eastern terminus of the Metro G (Orange) Line busway.
 As with at many other Metro transit station locales, the development of large-scale residential and mixed-use complexes was part of the revitalization program.